 - In re Broiler Chicken Antitrust Litigation (N.D.
 Ill.): Cohen Milstein represents a class of end-user consumers of broiler chicken in a litigation alleging that the defendants, who include Perdue Farms and Tyson Foods, agreed to restrict the supply of broilers, among other things, thereby raising their price to consumers.

 - Sutter Health Antitrust Litigation (Sup.
 Crt., San Fran.
-Cty., Cal.): Cohen Milstein is part of a small team of firms representing a certified class of self-funded employers and union trust funds against Sutter Health, a large hospital chain in Northern California, for restraining hospital competition through anticompetitive provider agreements.
-In October 2019, on the eve of trial, the case settled for $575 million and comprehensive injunctive relief, subject to approval by the Court.
+Cty., Cal.): Cohen Milstein is part of a small team of firms representing a certified class of self-funded employers and union trust funds against Sutter Health, a large hospital chain in Northern California, for restraining hospital competition through anticompetitive contracting practices.
+In October 2019, on the eve of trial, the case settled for $575 million and comprehensive injunctive relief, subject to approval by the court.